Amarjit-ph/software-engineering/README.md

 I completed high school in my city and moved to Chandigarh to pursue my passion and degree As a computer science engineer.

-Now Currently Staying in Banglore, India
-Also, Known as the Silicon Valley of India working as a software engineer In a start-up that manages business Operations and Human resources
+Currently working as a software engineer in Banglore, India In a start-up that manages business Operations and Human resources globally.

 > “When you discover your mission, you will feel its demand.
 It will fill you with enthusiasm and a burning desire to get to work on it.” — W. Clement Stone